Assistive Listening Devices and Hearing Aid Accessories

 If you’re new to hearing aids and don’t know what kind of accessories you can choose, here are the most common types:

 They stream the audio from the TV to your hearing aids.
-However, it still plays normal audio for anyone else watching the same program, so you can share the same shows together.
+However, the TV still plays normal audio for anyone else watching the same program, so you can share the same shows together.
 Each manufacturer has their own version of the television streamers.

 Mobile Phone Streamer